wp-plugins/aweber-forms-by-mailmunch/readme.txt

 == Frequently Asked Questions ==

+= What in the world is AWeber? = [AWeber](http://www.aweber.com/) is full of useful, powerful email marketing features that are easy to use whether you're an email marketing expert, or a small business just getting started.

+To learn more, just check out: [AWeber](http://www.aweber.com/)

 = Do I need to have a AWeber Account? =
 Yes, you can register for one for free at [AWeber](https://aweber.com/ "AWeber Signup").